Agentless

 Note

-register_host.sh is a shell script, special characters may need to be escaped to not be interpreted by the shell.
-If you want to use public key authentication instead of passwords, you need to provide NOPASS as the password and create the public key:
+register_host.sh is a shell script.
+Quote passwords that contain special characters so the shell does not interpret them.
+If you use public key authentication instead of passwords, pass NOPASS as the password and generate a key as the ossec user:

 sudo -u ossec ssh-keygen